Junk Science in the Marketplace

 This outfit mixes new-age "spirituality", pseudoscience, and plain weird goofiness to provide a variety of products for the same kind of suckers who are taken in by Masuro Emoto-style water wonders.
 Lifeforce energy, biophotons, water energisers, chakra balancing, space clearing, microwave protection, stabilized oxygen, "vitamin B17" (apricot pits; remember laetrile?) — "if there's anything anyone lacks, it's available there in sacks", as Gilbert & Sullivan put it when describing the magic shop in Ruddigore!

 ...
-And then there is a goofy product called "Prill Beads" that seem to a form of magnesium oxide that has somehow been "infused with Life Force."
+And then there is a dumb product called "Prill Beads" that seem to a form of magnesium oxide that has somehow been "infused with Life Force."
 On being placed in water, they "have a natural affinity to anything unnatural.
 This is why they help rid the body of heavy metals, toxins and dead proteins."
 Water that is treated this way is claimed to have smaller molecules (for better absorption by the body) and is restored to the state found in amniotic fluid and "primordial dew".
 How do they make this magical stuff?
 By magic, of course!
 Their device

 ...can be pictured as a configuration of the Force of Love.
 An outer ring containing more than 120,000 pounds of the Crystal form of Love ... and an inner ring where the force is stored. ...
 Anything placed in this space, simply becomes magical."